ISKCON: Decline

-According to Rochford and Neubert, ISKCON has undergone a "Hinduization" over last several decades.
+According to Rochford and Neubert, ISKCON has undergone a "Hinduization" over the last several decades.
 Prabhupada differentiated Kr̥ṣṇa consciousness from Hinduism, arguing that it was not bound by that label and was a universal teaching; however, in recent decades ISKCON members have increasingly used the terms "Hindu" and "Hinduism".
-Scholars cite three factors for this: participation of diasporic Indian Hindus in the sect, ISKCON devotees having academic careers in which they studied Hindu texts, and increased participation in global interreligious dialogues in which ISKCON often represents Hinduism.
+Scholars cite three factors for this: participation of diasporic Indian Hindus in the sect, ISKCON devotees having academic careers in which they studied Hindu texts, and increased participation in global inter-religious dialogues in which ISKCON often represents Hinduism.

 Theology

 The Hare Krishna movement follows the teachings of the school of Chaitanya.
 Chaitanya followed the school of Achintya Bheda Abheda.
+Prabhupada characterised Krishna consciousness as "easy and sublime".
+According to Deadwyler, Chaitanyite Vaishnavism offers a direct and intimate contact with God to all peoples regardless of background, with an experience of divinity that is "all-attractive", awe-inspiring, and self-purifying.

-Due to the belief in the innateness of bhakti held by those Gaudiya traditions, they have developed a strong missionary culture to awaken this devotion in the public through chanting of Krishna's names.
+Due to the belief in the innateness of bhakti held by certain Gaudiya traditions, they have developed a strong missionary culture to awaken this devotion in the public through chanting of Krishna's names.
 Devotion is stated to increase in eight states from faith to love.
 Most Gaudiya groups (including ISKCON), accept the theological and scriptural arguments of eighteenth century philosopher Baladeva Vidyabhushana.
 Most ISKCON devotees follow a popular, simplified version of the sophisticated Gaudiya philosophy via their devotional practices to Krishna.
+Klostermaier also identifies the fundamentalist Christian background of western ISKCON converts as a source of origin for the sect's drive to propagate their perceived version of the "true" Vedic tradition across the planet.
+Other 19th century fundamentalist Christian tendencies of ISKCON identified by Klostermaier includes Agrarianism, anti-scientific religious views, ISKCON's painting style being derived from the 19th century Nazarene movement, and puritanical sexual discipline.

+ISKCON adherents worship marble or brass images of Krishna, Radha, the spiritual plant Tulsi, and ISKCON's founder Srila Prabhupada.